The first step in shopping for auto insurance is to decide on the types

 with more than one car.
 Some companies will charge a higher premium only

-while others will pool the points from the violations and accidents together
+while others will pool the points from the violations and accidents and

-and

-spread them out over all the cars, or will assign the driver with the
+spread them over all the cars, or assign the driver with the worst record

 Men under 25 have the highest accident rates; after age 30, accident rates

-are lower and fairly constant right up to age 65.
-Married men generally have better accident rates than those who are unmarried.
-And women, especially
+drop and remain fairly constant up to age 65.
+Married men generally have

+lower accident rates than unmarried men.
+And women, especially married

-This does not mean that women or older persons are better drivers than,
+This does not mean that women or older men are better drivers than, say,

-Nonetheless, low accident rates result, of course, in lower premiums.
+Nonetheless, low accident rates result in lower premiums.
 If a company

 agrees to insure him at all, a single 17-year-old male can expect to pay

-about four times as much as a 30-year-old male and twice as much as his 17-year-old twin sister for comparable insurance coverage.
-Even
+about four times as much as a 30-year-old male, and twice as much as his

-at 25, he can expect
+twin sister, for comparable coverage.
+Even 25-year-old males can expect

-to pay about one-and-a-half times as much as his 30-year-old
+to pay about one-and-a-half times as much a 30 year old.

-ages of 21 and 24.
+remain the same between the ages of 21 and 24.
 But a few companies offer

-married women adult rates

-(which are relatively low) beginning at age 21.
+married women relatively low adult rates beginning at age 21.

-Rates for single males age 25 to 29 are often the same as for those age
+Rates for single males age 25 to 29 are often the same as for males age

 21 to 24.
-But single females in this age bracket may be classified as adults.
+But single females age 25 to 29 may be classified as adults.

 and married females almost always are.

-Most companies will classify single males as adults at age 30, but some
+Most companies classify single males as adults at age 30, but some continue